LUAN-Peter/studyNotes/docs/javascript/dataType.md

 console.log(type(new TEST()))  // object
 ```
 ## Always pass by VALUE
-I used to think data types are passed by value, while structral types by reference.
+I used to think data types are passed by value, while structural types by reference.
 Just like the code following:
 ```js
 function changeObj(obj) {
     obj.val += 10;